- When is a cavernous body implant/penile prosthesis necessary?

 - Can penis enlargement and penile prosthesis be combined?

-When is a cavernous body implant/penile prosthesis necessary?
+When is a hydraulic internal prosthesis necessary?

 - The erectile dysfunction is caused by physical damage